-Travelling offers the chance to explore exciting new cultures, foods and terrains that you might never otherwise experience, while broadening the mind too.
+Travelling offers you the chance to explore exciting new cultures, foods and terrains that you might never otherwise experience, while broadening the mind too.
 It’s fun to reel the countries that you’ve visited off a list, but have you experienced everything you wanted to in each place?
 While we know sometimes it’s simply not possible, it’s always a great idea to plan ahead so that you can pick out the most desirable activities for a visit to your chosen country, so you don’t miss out.

 If you haven’t previously visited Iceland, it should certainly be added to your list; this Nordic country is brimming with things to do, whether you’re desperate to see the Northern Lights or have some other activities in mind.
 With an exciting mix of volcanoes, hot springs, glaciers and lava fields, this small island nation with just over 364,000 residents certainly has a lot to offer any visitor.